MewsSystems/gitbook-channel-manager-api/guidelines/responses.md

 ## Complex response

-In case a more complex response is provided, the response object will extend the simple response object.
+In case a more complex response is needed, the response object will extend the simple response object.

 ```javascript
 {